fbpx

 Color

 The Color Blending Mode keeps the base layer’s luminosity while using the blend layer’s saturation and hue.
-This blend mode works well when creating a color effect on the image, just like I did with the sepia tone using the Hue blend mode.
-However, this mode allows you to add saturation to the photo simultaneously, resulting in a picture with a fuller color.
+This blend mode works well when creating a color effect on the image.
+This mode allows you to add saturation to the photo simultaneously, resulting in a picture with a fuller color.

 – Luminosity